Missouri Family Court

 If couples agree on all matters, and the court only has to process the paperwork and finalize the process, that is called an uncontested divorce.
 On the other hand, when couples can’t agree on issues like custody of their children or division of assets, that is a contested divorce.
 This type requires more time to resolve all the issues the couple does not agree on, making the whole process more expensive.

 To get legally divorced in Missouri, you have to file a petition in court.
 But, you can participate in mediation or use a collaborative process that will allow you to reach an agreement on all issues.
+If you need legal assistance during divorce or information on any other family law, feel free to contact our expert attorneys at Masterson law firm.

 When Should You Hire a Lawyer For Divorce Proceedings?